EndPointCorp/end-point-blog/2015/06/26/documenting-web-services-with-perl-pod.html.md

 >
 > **[Example]()**

 Where the magic comes in is the JavaScript code that allows an in-line example, live and accurate, within the documentation page.
-You'll actually get something more like this:
+You’ll actually get something more like this:

 > ### [time]()
 >